allegro/bigflow/docs/project_structure_and_build.md

     pyproject.toml
 ```

 Let us start with the `project_package`.
 It's the Python package which contains the processing logic of your workflows.
 BigFlow looks up for project root package in the relative path equal to `project_setup.PROJECT_NAME` or `--project-package` option value (`run` command only).
-Within the root package, it automatically discovers packages excluding directories starting with `test` prefix.
+Within the root package, it automatically discovers packages, excluding modules and directories with names having `test` prefix (i.e. test packages).
 Within the root package BigFlow acquires workflows by importing all modules and looking up for `bigflow.Workflow` instances.

 The `project_package` also contains `Workflow` objects, which arranges parts of your processing logic into